 At Able Psychiatry, we accept insurance through Blue Cross Blue Shield (BCBS) PPO.

 Don’t have BCBS insurance?
 No worries!
-We may be able to ask for an adhoc contract with your particular insurance company, and we also have competitive self-pay pricing.
+We may be able to utilize your out-of-network benefits, if available (note: a deductible for out-of-network benefits might not apply to the in-network deductible).
+In certain situations we may be able to ask for an adhoc contract with your particular insurance company.
+We also have competitive self-pay pricing.

 It feels like someone is lightly tapping on your head with their finger very quickly, similar to the frequency of a woodpecker.
 The tapping is caused by a magnetic coil that is precisely positioned next to the scalp.
 If the treatment is not considerately delivered, it may be painful, like a rubberband snapping exposed skin.
 Our treatments are delivered in such a way that it is painless while retaining efficacy.
 The intensity of the tapping depends on the machine level and can always be adjusted to ensure comfort.
 You direct the level.

 The typical remark from people’s first experience with TMS relates to how ordinary it feels.
 During the treatment there are no noticeable changes in thought or emotion.